polyaxon/polyaxon/templates/installation/turn_off_polyaxon.md

 ## Delete Helm release

 Delete the helm release.
-This deletes all resources that were created by helm to make your Polyaxon.
+This deletes all resources that were created by helm during the deployment.

 ```bash
 $ helm delete <RELEASE_NAME> --purge
 ```

-If you used the default values the command will be,
+If you used the default values, the command should be,

 ```bash
 $ helm delete polyaxon --purge